• Share this on:

 Last updated:

 Europe is a large and stable market for most fresh fruit and vegetables.
 The demand for year-round availability and a wide choice of produce maintains Europe's dependence on suppliers from outside Europe.
 The consumption of healthy, mostly conventional products like sweet potatoes and avocados will continue to increase.
-European blueberries will also remain interesting, especially giving chances for organic-certified produce.
-Some products will continue to benefit from reduced local availability in Europe, such as onions and cucumbers.
+The European blueberries market will also remain interesting, especially giving chances for organic-certified produce.
+Some products will continue to benefit from potentially reduced local availability in Europe, such as watermelons, pumpkins, and sweet peppers.

 1. What makes Europe an interesting market for fresh fruit and vegetables?